GSA/piv-guides/pages/locally-trusted-ocsp.md

   > The prompt, _Configuration required.
 Installation suceeded on [server name]_ appears. <!--"Server name" correct for generic info.? -->

-  9. From inside the window that displays the installation results, under the **Active Directory Certificate Services** heading, click on **Configure Active Directory Certificate Services on the destination server**.
+  9. In the **Results** window, below the **Active Directory Certificate Services** heading, click on **Configure Active Directory Certificate Services on the destination server**.

-  > If you are logged into the server with (at least) local administrator rights, you will not need to change the credentials in the **AD CS Configuration** wizard. <!-- Does this wizard pop up automatically?
-How do you find it and do you click on it? -->
+  > If you are logged into the server with (at least) local administrator rights, you do not need to change the credentials in the **AD CS Configuration** wizard. <!-- Does this wizard pop up automatically?
+How do you find it?
+Do you click on it? -->

   10. Click through the wizard prompts.
 Then, click on **Configure**.
 When the configuration finishes, click on **Close**.
   11. Close the **Add Roles and Features Wizard**.